emedema/Laur.ai/README.md

 ```
 python chatbot_py/laur_gui.py
 ```
+Note: Running prepare_laurAI.py can take quite some time.

 ## Class Structure
 All files are named according to python naming conventions, all lowercase with underscores signifying new words.
 Our classes are organized using the following structure.
-Python files can be found in the folder /chatbot_py and includes the files clean_master_data.py, combine_data_to_master.py, process_transcript.py, and laur_ai.py.
+Python files can be found in the folder /chatbot_py and includes the files clean_master_data.py, combine_data_to_master.py, process_transcript.py, prepare_laurAI.py, laur_ai.py, and laur_gui.py.

 ## laur_ai.py
 laur_ai.py is built using the nltk library.
 The data is run throw a series of steps to create a bag of words associated by comment and response after undergoing lemmatization,